MOUNTAIN WOMAN -- by Howard Hull

 when the kids were home,

-and of hard times.
+and of hard times."I sewed a skirt

 from a red feed sack.